Justin McBride: Early and personal life

-Justin McBride was born in Texas and lived in Belton, Texas until he later moved to Mullen, Nebraska with his parents and older brother.
-His father, who worked on a ranch, rode bulls; his maternal grandfather was killed in a bull-riding event the year before McBride was born.
-McBride excelled at bareback horse and bull riding, played eight-man football and wrestled.
+Justin McBride was born in Belton, Texas, later moving to Mullen, Nebraska, with his parents and older brother.
+His father worked on a ranch and rode bulls; his maternal grandfather was killed in a bull-riding event the year before McBride was born.
+McBride excelled at bareback bronc and bull riding, played eight-man football and wrestled.
 He attended the University of Nevada, Las Vegas on a rodeo scholarship; he left after a year to go pro at 19.

-McBride currently lives in Whitesboro, Texas with his wife and two children.
+McBride currently lives in Whitesboro, Texas, with his wife, Jill, and their two children.